OllieMBM/LROverlay/README.md

 ## Usage

 Place the script inside its own folder, along with any files you wish to convert (**.png** or **.jpg** only).
 The script will create a .json track file with the same name as the input file.

+## Help

+If you need help getting this script to work, feel free to ask for help on the [Line Rider Community Discord](https://discord.gg/H47JzZK)